Bart1118/Coursera_Software-Design-and-Architecture/Object-Oriented Design/Second Week/Four Design Principles.md

 Decomposition is taking a whole thing and dividing it up into different parts.
 Or, on the flip side taking a bunch of separate parts with different functionalities, and combining them together to form a whole.
 Decomposition allows you to further break down problems into pieces that are easier to understand and solve.

+Since decomposition allows you to create clearly defined parts, it is quite natural that these parts are separate.
+A whole might have a fixed or dynamic number of a certain type of part.
+If there is a fixed number, then over the lifetime of the whole object it will have exactly that much of the part object.
+For example, a refrigerator has a fixed number of freezers, just one.
+This does not change over time, but there are sometimes parts with a dynamic number.
+Meaning, the whole object may gain new instances of those part objects over its lifetime.
+For example, a refrigerator can have a dynamic number of shelves or food items over time.

+A part itself can also serve as a whole containing further constituent parts.
+When you look at our refrigerator example, a drawer can contain fruit.

+One issue in decomposition involves the lifetimes of the whole object, and the part objects, and how they could relate.
+Lifetimes might be closely related.
+For example, the refrigerator and its freezer have the same lifetime.
+One cannot exist by itself without the other.
+If you dispose off the refrigerator, you would dispose off the freezer as well.
+But lifetime can also not be so related.
+The refrigerator and food items have different lifetimes.
+Either can exist independently.

+You can have whole things contain parts that are shared among them at the same time.

+Overall, decomposition helps you to break down a problem into smaller pieces.
+A complicated whole thing can be composed out of constituent, separate, simpler parts.
+Important issues to understand are how the parts relate to the whole, such as fixed or dynamic number, their lifetimes, and whether there is sharing.

 ## Generalization